-In the present paper we seek to advance our understanding of the implications of heterogeneity for aggregate fluctuations in the New Keynesian (NK) model.
-More specifically, we want to study the role of the different propagation channels found in HANK models in accounting for the latter's differential implications relative to the standard NK model with a representative agent (RANK).
+In the present paper, we seek to advance our understanding of the implications of heterogeneity for aggregate fluctuations in the NK model.
 Our ultimate goal is twofold.
-Firstly, we want to understand the mechanisms through which heterogeneity, in the form of idiosyncratic income risk, affects aggregate fluctuations and the transmission of shocks in HANK models.
+First, we want to understand the mechanisms through which heterogeneity, in the form of idiosyncratic income risk, affects aggregate fluctuations and the transmission of shocks in HANK models.
 As discussed below, we do so by comparing the properties of a number of nested HANK models, a strategy that allows us to isolate the role played by different elements found in conventional versions of those models.
+Second, we want to investigate whether there are simple tractable models that can capture reasonably well the mechanisms that we identify as most relevant in richer models.2